Kiditz-Lab/toelbot/README.md

 [Toelbot.com](https://toelbot.com) is our easy-to-use, agentic AI solution that simplifies everyday workflows.
 It’s designed to automate basic tasks like:
 - Auto-reply on WhatsApp, Instagram, and Facebook.
-- Managing RAG (Retrieval-Augmented Generation) processes.
+- Managing AI knowledget RAG (Retrieval-Augmented Generation) processes with Naive Rag or Context Augmented Generation(CAG) input from user will be website, file, youtube video, text or Q&A.
-- Simple tool integrations and trigger-based workflows.
+- Simple tool integrations and trigger-based use case from user input.

 **Toelbot** is perfect for businesses looking to streamline communications and improve customer interactions **without the complexity**.
 Simply integrate and automate — no tech experience needed.